 Beyond cost management is another aspect: energy consumption.
 At the foundation of any IT service is electricity.
 Through more cyclones, harsh winters, heatwaves, hurricanes and similar weather disasters, Mother Earth has been reminding us of how climate change is affecting her.
 By shutting down cloud services that we do not use, we are helping decrease energy consumption, thus saving our planet and giving ourselves a future.

 If you are looking for a solution that offers audit, distributed computing and auto-scaling features, give us a shout!
-We will be happy to introduce you to our intelligent platform that serves your cloud and edge needs end to end.
+We will be happy to introduce you to the Ormuco solution that responds to your IaaS, PaaS and SaaS needs end to end.